 The University of North Carolina at Charlotte (UNC Charlotte) is North Carolina’s urban research institution.
 A large, public university, more than 25,000 students call UNC Charlotte’s 1,000-acre campus their home away from home.
 Located in the state’s largest city, UNC Charlotte offers more than 170 undergraduate, graduate and professional programs as well as focused community engagement initiatives.

 All faculty are encouraged to become involved in research-related activities and to seek external support for these activities.
 The University’s Office of Research and Economic Development (ORED) provides research support services for both human and animal subjects and the University Vivarium (hereafter referred to as the Vivarium) is an integral part of the ORED.
 Collaboration with technology companies, governmental agencies, the private sector, and across disciplines, both within UNC Charlotte and with other universities, is growing.
 Biomedical research and graduate studies are inherently interlinked and mutually supportive.
 The research conducted at this University benefits people with immunosuppression, cancer and other diseases.
 Research is both applied and basic.
+The UNC Charlotte Vivarium Capability Statement is available as a PDF here.

 Notable Aspects and Capabilities of the UNC Charlotte Vivarium include: